sachinlim/reading-log/README.md

 * Users can sign up for the website and track their own books
 * Users can add new books that they are currently reading or planning on reading
   - Home page will separate the two lists of current and planned books
-* Users can edit book details to keep track of progress
+* Users can edit book details to keep track of progress and delete them
-* Users can delete books from their Log
 * Users can write a summary about the books, like a review, and write about what they have learnt from the book
 * Users can tick a box to show if they'd recommend the book or not
+* Pomodoro timer where users can focus for 25 minutes before taking a 5 minute break

 ## Prerequisites